Le super méga continental

 First he presented a big version, then a bigger one, then an XL… and now he’s back with a super mega version!
 Sylvain Émard will be inviting the public – in September this time – to a gigantic Continental performed by 375 extremely enthusiastic amateur dancers.
 No doubt about it, the Super méga continental will transform Place des Festivals into a colossal dance floor featuring the biggest line dance in Montréal.
 Sheer bliss!

 After electrifying nine other big cities around the world, the event created in 2009 at the FTA is coming back home.
 Citizens of all ages and backgrounds and from every neighbourhood will assemble to perform in unison an undeniably contemporary line dance, a grand twirling and very human kaleidoscope, a unique and entertaining collective experience.
-Chances are, as often happens, the party will continue after the final bows with an energetic post-show propelled by DJ Poirier.
+Chances are, as often happens, the party will continue after the final bows with an energetic post-show propelled by DJ Poirier for the evening performances.
 Party time indeed!